nyplex/Simon-game/readme.md

 - First Time Users

-    When the users land on the website for the first page, their eyes are catched by a good design with a strong branding.
-The users understand what is Focus in the first few seconds.
-During their first visit, the users will be able to navigate easily on the application.
+    When the users land on the website for the first time, they will be have the choice to read the rules of the game.
+The user's must understand what the game is about and how it works and that wihout speding more than 5 minutes reading the rules.
+DUring their first visit, the user must understand easily how to configure the game and how play.
-    On the home page, the users will find information abour the company's services.
-Each section has a call-to-action button in order for them to get more information or to contact Focus.

 - Returning Users

-    The users that are coming back already know what Focus is and what Focus is doing.
-The main goals for the returning users is to answer all the questions they might have.
-The users are able to navigate on the website to collect all the information they need regarding the comapany's products/services.
+    The users that are coming back already know what Simon 2.0 is.
+The main goals for the returning users is to give them as much fun as possible and also giving them more complex challenge (level 3, 4, 5).

 <h1 align="center">Design</h1>

 ## Wireframes

-I used Balsmamic to make the wireframe.
+I used Figma to make the wireframe.
-  - Home page
-  - Services
-  - Portfolio
+  - Colors palette
-  - Production
+  - Setup page
-  - Diffusion
+  - Main page
-  - Strategy
+  - Mobile main page

 ## Colors

 The mains colors used on the website are dark blue, light blue and pink.
 The text is dark gray.
 This are the mains colors used on the website:

+  - light: "#F1FAEE",
+  - secondary: "#A8DADC",
-  - Yellow #fdad00
+  - primary: "#1D3557",
-  - Dark Grey #0e0e0e
-  - Dark Blue #191729
-  - Purple #5249ff8e
+  - text: "#323232",
-  - Light Purple #6c63ff
+  - Second variant: "#457B9D",

 ## Typography

-The font used for all the paragraph is Ubuntu.
-For all the headings I used Poppins.
-For any special text I used Tajawal.
-Those 3 fonts are imported using google fonts.
+I have used 2 fonts on this appliation, the main one is "IBM Plex Sans" and second one is "Black Ops One".

 ## Illustrations/Media

-The video header on the home page has been downloaded on Vimeo.
-All the svg illustrations have been downloaded on [Undraw.](https://undraw.co/illustrations).
-The clients logo have been dowloaded on google images.
-All the icons are from Fontawesome.
-Finally all the video on the Portfolio page have been downloaded on Vimeo.
+There is only 2 illustrations on this website, the rest have been done using CSS.
+The first illustration is main background, I have used this "website" to generate the svg background.
+The other illustrtion is the logo that I have created myself using figma.

+In the project, I have used arround 15 differents sounds FX.
+Those sounds have been created and designed by Raphael Texeira and I have all the rights to use them.

 <h1 align="center">Technologies</h1>